- Keep It Simple,

 This was a revolution in learning, as it meant material could be learnt and retained with the absolute minimum amount of effort necessary.

-There are many SRS programs but I use and recommend Anki because it’s simple, available for all platforms, syncs easily, and has a lot of functionality available through plug-ins.
-It also has many shared decks (pre-made sets of flashcards) available; however, I have started to discourage people from downloading shared decks – read on to find out why.
+There are many SRS programs but I use and recommend Anki because it’s simple, available for all platforms, syncs easily, and has a lot of additional functionality available through plug-ins.
+It also has many shared decks (pre-made sets of flashcards) available2.

 Although this post is Anki-specific, a lot of the information will surely apply to other SRS programs as well.
 And while I’m primarily using Anki for language-learning, the basic principles that I’ll talk about are fairly universal.